joacim-boive/awesome-weather/README.md

 * [Get Yarn](https://yarnpkg.com/en/docs/install) - For package management.
   * You can use npm if your prefer, just replace the yarn command with npm instead.
 * An API key from OpenWeatherMap - [you can get that here](http://openweathermap.org/appid).
-* Create an .env-file in the server-directory.
+* Create an .env-file in the server/node-directory.

 ```
-/server/.env - Contains the API-key
+/server/node/.env - Contains the API-key

-COMPOSE_PROJECT_NAME = aw1 # This can be anything, just to make life with docker easier.
 API_KEY = put-your-api-key-here
 ```